 For a more detailed description of our policies, see below.

-Appointments per week: Appointments are offered in 30 and 60-minute blocks.
+Appointments per week: Appointments are offered in 60-minute blocks.
 To accommodate demand, students are allowed up to 60 minutes, or a 1-hour appointment per day, and 120 minutes, or two 1-hour appointments per week.
 This includes scheduled or walk-in appointments.
 To make the most of your experience, reserve appointments several days in advance as the schedules fills with appointments quickly.

 Late policy: When you make an appointment, that block of time is yours for work with a consultation.
 Out of courtesy for our consultants and other students, please arrive on time for any appointment you make.
 If you are more than 10 minutes late to your appointment, that meeting time will be reassigned to a student waiting for a walk-in session.